judgegodwins/Musicplayr/README.md

 # Musicplayr
+Musicplayer with Javascript.

-Takes up files from a directory using the file input type.
+Takes up audio files from a directory using the file input type.

-You can change path to the directory in the addNew function to collect files from your preferred directory;
+You can change path to the directory in the addNew function to collect files from a preferred directory;